gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 # Install a new Digital Archive site

-This page explains how to install and configure a new Digital Archive installation on a [reclaimhosting.com](web-host.md) server.
-You can also read [Omeka's installation instructions](https://omeka.org/classic/docs/Installation/Installation/); however, this page covers installation of Omeka Classic and much more.
+This page explains all of the tasks that AvantLogic performs to install and configure a new Digital Archive installation.
+For each task, it lists the steps necessary to perform the task.

+!!! note ""
+    Installation tasks appear in the navigation panel at left.
+Perform them one at a time in the order listed.

 ---

-Many steps are required to install the Digital Archive.
-They are listed on this page in the order in which you must perform them.

-> The navigation panel at left shows all the steps

 ## Prerequisites
-The first step is to:

--   Verify that the web host meets the necessary requirements
--   Choose a site name
--   Decide where to install the Digital Archive files on the server

 **Hosting requirements**

 The web host must be an Apache web server that satisfies the